julian17uk/gochat2/README.md

 * Deployment instructions in the terminal:
 * Step 1.
 On Machine A run the server userA$ go run tcp-server.go
 * Step 2.
 On Machine B run the client userB$ go run tcp-client.go
+* Step 3. userA sends their ipv6 address to userB
+* Step 4. userB inputs this ipv6 address as requested
-* gochat is working once the following message has been receieved "Key exchange successful.
+* gochat is working once the following message has been receieved by both users "Key exchange successful.
 Connection established"
 * To end the service on both sides press Ctrl-C in either server or client terminal.

 ### Contribution guidelines ###